 Most commonly, osteoarthritis is typified by a reduction in cartilage in the joint cavity that leaves the area prone to further degradation from bone-on-bone contact.
 Arthritis can also be caused by injury.
 Disgraced pro rider Floyd Landis is such a case, after a broken hip led to osteonecrosis — a condition where the head of the femur starts to die due to a lack of blood supply.

-With rheumatoid arthritis the synovial fluid is affected, making joints less flexible – a classic example of an autoimmune disease in which the immune system attacks the body’s own tissues.
+With rheumatoid arthritis the synovial fluid is affected, making joints less flexible — a classic example of an autoimmune disease in which the immune system attacks the body’s own tissues.
 Another joint problem is gout, caused by an increased concentration of uric acid in the body.
-The acid then turns into microscopic crystals which collect around the joints, often starting in the big toe.
+The acid then turns into microscopic crystals that collect around the joints, often starting in the big toe.

 As joint conditions affect the synovial fluid and cartilage, resulting in inflammation, a nutritional approach focuses on supporting and promoting the production of these two substances, together with anti-inflammatory measures.